chrisjwaddell/blue-moon/README.md

 ``
 { day: "Sunday 3" }
 ``
-The third Sunday of each month.
+The third Sunday of the current month.

 ``
 { day: "Wednesday -2", month: 10 }
 ``
-The second last Wednesday of the month.
+The second last Wednesday of October each year.

 ``
 { day: "Wedesday *1" }
 ``
 The first Wedesday of each month that falls on a full week inside of that month.
-If the first Wedesday starts on the 2nd or 3rd, Monday is inside the previous month and so this is not considered to be a full week so _Wednesday *1_ would be the week after.
+If the first Wedesday starts on the 1st or 2nd, Monday is in the previous month and so this is not considered to be a full week so _Wednesday *1_ would be the week after.

 ## Week
 Week works in combination with *day* and can also work with *month*. *week* can be absolute, relative or the *current* week.